juanclopgar97/python_sharp/README.md

 We can see in the code block above now *\_on\_moved* method now requires a *MovedEventArgs*, as *simple events* did, this is for security reasons, if we are going to execute *\_on\_moved* method because the event happens, that is a way to say "prove it or show the evidence!".

-Second difference is when *location* settter is calling *\_on\_moved* method, now it needs to create an instance of *MovedEventArgs* and to do so, it requieres a quantity to be passed to the constructor, this quantity of "how much the person moves" can be calculated with a substraction of previous and current location.
+Second difference is when *location* settter is calling *\_on\_moved* method, now it needs to create an instance of *MovedEventArgs* and to do so, it requires a quantity to be passed to the constructor, this quantity of "how much the person moves" can be calculated with a subtraction of previous and current location.

 **As summary:**